ubccpsc/classy/docs/developer/customization.md

            |                                |
            |---------------------------------
                             |
                 - CustomCourseController.ts should extend CourseController.
-See CourseController file documentation  for default functionality comments and override insight.
-One should inherit and override methods where necessary.
+See CourseController documentation for default functionality and override insight.
                 - CustomCourseRoutes.ts should extend IREST.
 IREST contains registerRoutes() hook to help implement new routes specified in your CustomCourseRoutes.ts file.
-New routes can help support front-end extensions and/or new Docker services.
+New routes can help support front-end extensions and/or new Docker service integrations.
 ```

 ### HTML Files